-- Written Censure - Reduction in Salary (Temporary or permanent) - Demotion (Chancellor has authority to reduce within rank; President has authority to reduce for tenured or SOE) - Suspension without pay - Denial of current or future emeritus status - Dismissal (Chancellor can dismiss if not tenured or SOE.
+- Written Censure - Reduction in Salary (Temporary or permanent) - Demotion (Chancellor has authority to reduce within rank; President has authority to reduce for tenured or SOE) - Suspension without pay - Denial of current or future emeritus status (authority rests with President.) - Dismissal (Chancellor can dismiss if not tenured or SOE.
 Otherwise, authority rests with Regents.)